wmcbrine/PDCurses/README.md

 ====================

 Public Domain Curses, aka PDCurses, is an implementation of X/Open curses for multiple platforms.
-Relative to the 'official',  but mostly inactive,  PDCurses project,  this has a variety of improvements,  adding a Windows GUI "flavor" of Curses and expanding the capabilities of the other flavors (SDL,  X11, Win32 console,  OS/2,  and DOS).
+Relative to the 'official' PDCurses project,  this has a variety of improvements,  adding a Windows GUI and a VT-like console "flavor" of Curses and expanding the capabilities of the other flavors (SDL1,  SDL2,  X11, Win32 console, OS/2, and DOS).
 Some details and screen shots at

 http://www.projectpluto.com/win32a.htm

+Much of this was done during a long period in which 'official' PDCurses was inactive.
+It is hoped that the changes in this fork can be merged into the 'official' PDCurses,  and a pull request has been made.
+But the split is looking increasingly permanent.

 Legal Stuff
 -----------